marlonfrank30/BIGIP-ContainerIngressServices/ClusterIP/readme.md

 ## Creating VXLAN Tunnels on Kubernetes Cluster¶
 This configuration is for Standalone BIG-IP.

-Log in to BIG-IP and create a partition called kubernetes for CIS.
+Log in to BIG-IP and create a partition called kube80 for CIS.
 ```
 tmsh create auth partition kube80
 ```